11 trailing houseplants to beautify any room

 When you purchase through links on our site, we may earn an affiliate commission, which helps sustain our blog!

-Over the years of living in our Brooklyn community home, we’ve learned a thing or two about the art of choosing and nurturing the best trailing houseplants.
+We are extremely biased about trailing houseplants—they are the secret ingredient to transforming any indoor space into a vibrant sanctuary.
+Over the years of living in our Brooklyn community home, filled with dozens of houseplants, we’ve learned a thing or two about the art of choosing and nurturing the best trailing houseplants.
 Each plant has its own story and needs, and it especially excites us to see the hanging houseplants vining in directions that are all on their own.

 In this article, we’ll guide you through:

-• 1.
-How to choose the best trailing indoor plants for your needs
+• 4.
+How to choose trailing houseplants

-• 3.
+• 5.
 How to create a Vertical Garden with trailing indoor plants: A Step-by-Step Guide

-• 4.
+• 6.
 How to style and create DIY planters for your trailing indoor plants?

 Let’s dive in.